The best sales to shop today: GameStop, Bose headphones, Baublebar and more - CNN Underscored

 Pixel 4a 5G ($449.99, originally $499.99; amazon.com and bhphotovideo.com)

-Our budget pick for best smartphone, the Pixel 4a 5G, is down to lowest price we’ve ever seen right now at Amazon and B&H Photo Video.
-At $449.99, down from $499.99, you can score a phone that goes toe-to-toe with the latest Apple and Samsung phones, has a fantastic camera and runs smoothly with the Android operating system.
+Our budget pick for best smartphone, the Pixel 4a 5G, is down to the lowest price we’ve ever seen right now at Amazon and B&H Photo Video.
+At $449.99, down from $499.99, you can score a phone that goes toe to toe with the latest Apple and Samsung phones, has a fantastic camera and runs smoothly with the Android operating system.

 Save on all sorts of stationery and home goods at Rifle Paper Co., where you can save an extra 25% on sale items when you use code EXTRA25 now through March 3.
 Snag everything from wallets and luggage tags to calenders, phone cases and even rugs while you can.